blueal/info-201-final-project/data/README.md

 # Data
+Here's is where we would put that, except we can't.
 ## Problem
 Unfortunately our data is too large to contained in Git, and we are not allowed to use Git LFS.
 So we cam up with a solution.